MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-codespaces.md

 - Choose an azd template based on the Python web framework, Azure database platform, and Azure web hosting platform you want to build on.
 - Create a new GitHub Codespace containing code generated from the azd template you selected.
-- Use GitHub Codespaces and the online Visual Studio Code's bash terminal with Azure Developer CLI commands to run an azd template to create a sample web app and database, and create and configure the necessary Azure resources, then deploy the sample web app to Azure.
+- Use GitHub Codespaces and the online Visual Studio Code's bash terminal.
+The bash terminal allows you to use Azure Developer CLI commands to run an azd template to create a sample web app and database, and create and configure the necessary Azure resources, then deploy the sample web app to Azure.
-- Edit the web app in a GitHub Codspace and use an azd command to redeploy.
+- Edit the web app in a GitHub Codespace and use an azd command to redeploy.
 - Use an azd command to clean up Azure resources.
-- Close and re-open your GitHub Codespace.
+- Close and reopen your GitHub Codespace.
 - Publish your new code to a GitHub repository.

 It should take less than 25 minutes to complete this tutorial.
 Upon completion, you can start modifying the new project with your custom code.